The Medusa Touch (film): Themes

-That Morlar is disgusted with the world is cited in Kim Newman's 1988 book Nightmare Movies, wherein Newman describes Morlar's dialogue as "incredibly misanthropic."
+That John Morlar (Richard Burton) is disgusted with the world is cited in Kim Newman's 1988 book Nightmare Movies, wherein Newman describes Morlar's dialogue as "incredibly misanthropic."

 Production

 Filming locations

 Bristol Cathedral was used as the location for the fictional London place of worship, called Minster Cathedral in the film.

-The St Mary's Church Towers near Reculver were used for the scene where young John and his parents are having a picnic whilst on holiday.
+The St Mary's Church Towers near Reculver in Kent were used for the scene where young John (Adam Bridges) and his parents Major Henry Morlar (Norman Bird) and Mrs. Morlar (Jennifer Jayne) are having a picnic whilst on holiday.
 John wills the car to move towards his parents, which causes them and the car to fall over the cliff.
-Herne Bay, also Kent, was used for the scene where a young John Morlar (Adam Bridges) stays with his parents and is out on the seafront.
+Herne Bay, also Kent, was used for the scene where a young John stays with his parents and is out on the seafront.
 The hotel is now residential properties.

+Reception

+The Monthly Film Bulletin wrote: "In its early scenes ...The Medusa Touch establishes an intriguing premise on which to build the legend of a modern-day gorgon. ...
+From here on, however, the script skirts any further dealings with its characters ... and simply opts for an escalating series of increasingly ludicrous disasters.
+An excessive amount of time is devoted to the unmasking of Zonfeld as the would-be murderer – a revelation which comes as no surprise and which is no substitute for the script's failure to develop her psychiatric relationship with Morlar any further than the occasional offer of a sedative.
+The film is equally reticent about exploring the implications of its protagonist's malevolent powers, and attempts instead to spin things out with a few red herrings, mainly by suggesting that the many deaths in which Morlar has been implicated would have made him numerous enemies.
+The acting, inevitably, is as uneven as the film: Lee Remick is gradually reduced to blank, 'meaningful' stares; while Richard Burton, gravely intoning such lines as, 'I am the man with the power to create catastrophe', overacts unforgivably.
+Jack Gold directs with faceless efficiency ...
+The film, however, proves to have no truck with nuances and the effect turns out to be no more than a plain, TV-derived device for ploughing through the story."

 Cultural references

-A sample from the film (Richard Burton's line "I will bring the whole edifice down on their unworthy heads") was used in the Manic Street Preachers' 1998 song "Ready for Drowning".
-The 2005 Manic Street Preachers song "Leviathan" includes the lyric "Baader Meinhof and Medusa Touch".
+A sample from the film (Richard Burton's line "I will bring the whole edifice down on their unworthy heads") was used in the Manic Street Preachers' 1998 song "Ready for Drowning" from their album This Is My Truth Tell Me Yours.
+Their 2005 song "Leviathan" from the compilation album Help!: A Day in the Life includes the lyric "Baader Meinhof and Medusa Touch".

 Footage from the film appears in the music video "The Madness Was Mine" by the artist Sailing Blind.